Tom Emmer: "Tip credit"

+Vote to defund vice president

+On November 8, 2023, Emmer joined 100 other Republicans voting in favor of an amendment to a large appropriations bill that would prohibit funding for the Office of Vice President Kamala Harris.

 Personal life

-In 1910 Emmer's great-grandfather and his two brothers founded Emmer Brothers Lumber.
+In 1910, Emmer's great-grandfather and his two brothers founded Emmer Brothers Lumber.
 It is now called Viking Forest Products and is employee-owned.
+Viking Forest Products is a subsidiary of Forest City Trading Group, one of the nation's largest wholesalers of forest products.

 Emmer has seven children with his wife, Jacqueline, whom he married in 1986.
 He is a hockey player and coach.
+Emmer is a Roman Catholic.